yashk9293/yashk9293/README.md

 **`Full Stack Developer | Competitive Programmer`**

-Hi, I'm Yash Kumar (@yashk9293) a tech enthusiast.
-I am currently pursuing my Bachelors of Technology in Electronics & Communications Engineering (Major) and Computer Science Engineering (Minor) from Indian Institute of Information Technology, Bhagalpur (2021 - 25).
-As a passionate MERN stack developer and competitive programmer, I specialize in crafting and scaling resilient, high-performance systems.
-My problem-solving skills and industry awareness drive me to deliver impactful solutions in every project.
-I thrive in collaborative environments where diverse ideas are valued and shared.
+Hi, I'm Yash Kumar ([@yashk9293](https://github.com/yashk9293)) a tech enthusiast and software developer.
+I have completed my Bachelors of Technology in Electronics & Communications Engineering (Major) with a Minor in Computer Science Engineering from Indian Institute of Information Technology, Bhagalpur (2021 - 25).
+I am a full-stack software developer and competitive programmer with strong experience in JavaScript/TypeScript ecosystems (MERN, Next.js) and Java-based backend systems (Spring Boot).
+I focus on building and scaling resilient, high-performance, production-ready applications.
+With a solid foundation in data structures, object-oriented design, and system development, I enjoy solving complex problems and staying aligned with industry trends to deliver impactful, production-ready solutions.
+I thrive in collaborative environments where ideas are shared, challenged, and transformed into meaningful outcomes.

 <img align="right" alt="coding" width="500" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">